 \textbf{Tags.} Tags are words that uploaders define when posting a video on YouTube.
-They are an important feature, since they determine for which search results the video will appear.
-To study the effect of tags in this problem, we plot in Figure~\ref{fig:groundtruth_analysis_plots_video_tags} the top 15 stems from tags found in each subset of videos in our ground truth dataset.
-We make several observations: first, in the Elsagate-related and other child-related videos there is a substantial overlap between the stems found in the tags and title (cf. Figure~\ref{fig:groundtruth_analysis_plots_headlines} and Figure~\ref{fig:groundtruth_analysis_plots_video_tags}).
+To study the effect of tags in this problem, we plot in Fig.~\ref{fig:groundtruth_analysis_plots_video_tags} the top 15 stems from tags found in each subset of videos in our ground truth dataset.
+We make several observations: first, in the Elsagate-related and other child-related videos there is a substantial overlap between the stems found in the tags and title (cf. Fig.~\ref{fig:groundtruth_analysis_plots_headlines} and Fig.~\ref{fig:groundtruth_analysis_plots_video_tags}).
 Second, in the Elsagate-related videos we find that suitable and disturbing classes have a considerable percentage for each tag, hence highlighting that Elsagate-related disturbing videos use the same tags as suitable videos.
 Inspecting these results, we find that the tags ``funni'' (47.8\%), ``elsa'' (58.7\%), ``frozen'' (57.8\%), ``cartoon'' (48.8\%), and ``anim'' (44.5\%) appear mostly in disturbing videos.
-Also, ``spiderman'' (74.4\%) and ``mous'' (73.0\%) appear to have a higher portion of disturbing videos than the other tags (see Figure~\ref{fig:video_tags_stems_normalized_mean_scores_elsagate}).
-Third, we observe that the tags ``mous'' (73.0\%), ``anim'' (44.5\%), ``cartoon'' (48.8\%), ``video'' (31.5\%), ``disney'' (36.5\%), and ``kid'' (34.2\%) that appear in a considerable number of disturbing Elsagate-related videos also appear in a high portion of suitable other child-related videos (cf. Figure~\ref{fig:video_tags_stems_normalized_mean_scores_elsagate} and Figure~\ref{fig:video_tags_stems_normalized_mean_scores_childrelated}).
+Also, ``spiderman'' (74.4\%) and ``mous'' (73.0\%) appear to have a higher portion of disturbing videos than the other tags (see Fig.~\ref{fig:video_tags_stems_normalized_mean_scores_elsagate}).
+Third, we observe that the tags ``mous'' (73.0\%), ``anim'' (44.5\%), ``cartoon'' (48.8\%), ``video'' (31.5\%), ``disney'' (36.5\%), and ``kid'' (34.2\%) that appear in a considerable number of disturbing Elsagate-related videos also appear in a high portion of suitable other child-related videos (cf. Fig.~\ref{fig:video_tags_stems_normalized_mean_scores_elsagate} and Fig.~\ref{fig:video_tags_stems_normalized_mean_scores_childrelated}).
 The main take-away from this analysis is that it is hard to detect disturbing content just by looking at the tags, and that popular tags are shared among disturbing and suitable videos.